mtitterton/NetCDF-Indexing-Template/docs/usage.md

 This program is designed to be dynamic by adjusting the requested indexing size and is suitable for applications in climate modeling.

-Features
+## Features
-Input handling: Accepts a list of NETCDF file names as input
+- **Input handling**: Accepts a list of NETCDF file names as input
-String Manipulation: Maps each file name to its associated coordinate (if file name is related to a physical coordinate)
+- **String Manipulation**: Maps each file name to its associated coordinate (if file name is related to a physical coordinate)
-Data Expansion: Merges data from neighboring files based on if the surrounding coordinate is in the mapping of the file names
+- **Data Expansion**: Merges data from neighboring files based on if the surrounding coordinate is in the mapping of the file names
-Duplicate Removal: Finds the overlaps between latitude and longitude for each indexing, and eliminates repeats in bathymetry data.
+- **Duplicate Removal**: Finds the overlaps between latitude and longitude for each indexing, and eliminates repeats in bathymetry data.
-Latitude and Longitude Extrapolation: Takes each latitude and longitude data for the final NETCDF file and extrapolates an array so each coordinate is individually spaced.
+- **Latitude and Longitude Extrapolation**: Takes each latitude and longitude data for the final NETCDF file and extrapolates an array so each coordinate is individually spaced.
-Bathymetry Mapping: Plots the data from each NetCDF file for visualization.
+- **Bathymetry Mapping**: Plots the data from each NetCDF file for visualization.

-Workflow
+## Workflow
 The program follows these steps:
 1. Input loading:
 - Reads in all NetCDF files and converts string names to coordinates